AviatrixSecurityLily/Docs/HowTos/security_bulletin_article.rst

 TBD

 **Acknowledgement**
-Aviatrix is pleased to thank Rich Mirch, Senior Adversarial Engineer - TeamARES from Critical Start, Inc. for reporting this vulnerability under responsible disclosure.
+Aviatrix would like to thank Rich Mirch,, Senior Adversarial Engineer - TeamARES from Critical Start, Inc. for reporting this vulnerability under responsible disclosure.

 11. Bypass Htaccess Security Control
 ----------------------------------------